miku/haw-di-bim-lv22/01-Intro.md

 ## Linux

 Ubuntu is a Linux distribution.
+MacOS and Linux belong to the same [family of operating systems](https://upload.wikimedia.org/wikipedia/commons/c/c3/Unix_history-simple.fr.svg), descending from [Unix](https://en.wikipedia.org/wiki/Unix) (1971)

 > Linux is a family of open-source Unix-like operating systems based on the
 > Linux kernel, an operating system kernel first released on September 17,